cli99/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: My research lies in the field of GPU-accelerated applications, with an emphasis on Deep Learning.
 interests:
+  - GPU
-  - GPU Acceleration for Deep Learning and AI Applications
+  - Deep Learning
   - System Design and Engineering for Deep Learning

 education: